 Real Time Information (RTI) became mandatory for most employers with effect from 6 April 2013.
-You still operate PAYE in the same way but you must submit the payroll information you keep to HM Revenue & Customs (HMRC) on or before the day on which you pay your employees.
-You use a Full Payment Submission (FPS) to do this.
+PAYE and National Insurance is still processed in the same way, however you must submit payroll information to HM Revenue & Customs (HMRC) on or before the day on which you pay your employees.
+This is done via an electronic Full Payment Submission (FPS).

-Your payroll software will generate the new reports you need and submit payroll information online.
-These include details of:
+All payroll software will generate the required reports and submit these electronically online.
+The submitted information includes:

 - the amount you paid your employee(s)

 - deductions, such as Income Tax and National Insurance contributions (NICs)